Drego31/harc_map/README.md

 - node v10.15.3 or higher
 - npm v6.13.7 or higher

-### How to prepare Intellij IDE (Webstorm / Phpstorm) for front-end development
+### How to prepare Intellij IDE (Webstorm) for front-end development
-1. You have to get into `Settings/Languages & Frameworks/JavaScript/Webpack` and set `webpack.common.js` as a config file.
+1. You have to get into `Settings/Languages & Frameworks/JavaScript/Webpack` and set `client/webpack.common.js` as a config file.
 2. Open `Project Files` click by right button on `.eslintrc` file and click `Apply ESLint Code Style Rules` option.
 3. You have to get into `Settings/Editor/Code Style/HTML`, find `Do not indent children of` option and add `script` tag there.
 4. Restart IDE